yingying18/Parstagram/README.md

 <img src='http://g.recordit.co/Zvw0noB3pk.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+## Note
+Previous accounts and posts added were delete when there were errors/typos in my code during my tests.
+I wanted to start over with it thus some of those are gone from the database.

 # Parstagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.